JaneliaSciComp/G4_Display_Tools/docs/run_protocol_tutorial.md

 # Prerequisites

 - [G4 Setup](G4_Software_Setup.md)
-- have designed at least one pattern using the [Motion Maker](../Motion_Maker_G4/About Motion Maker.md)
+- have designed at least one pattern using the [Pattern Maker](../G4_Pattern_Generator/About Pattern Generator.md)
-- have designed at least one position function using the [Function Maker](../Function_Maker_G4/About Function Maker.md)
+- have designed at least one position function using the [Function Generator](../G4_Function_Generator/About Function Generator.md)
 - Have some basic knowledge of programming in matlab

 # Introduction